Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 - Contact tracing 2

-Switzerland’s financial response has been relatively weak, with no debt or income support.
+Switzerland’s financial response was relatively weak, with limited debt and income support.

 - Debt forebearance 0

-Switzerland has not limited press freedom in response to COVID-19, and it has largely relied on science and facts in its communications.
-However, the country's head of communicable diseases has claimed that children cannot be infected by coronavirus.
+Switzerland has not limited press freedom in response to COVID-19, and has largely relied on science and facts in its communications.
+However, the country's head of Communicable Diseases has claimed that children cannot be infected by coronavirus.

 - Reliance on science/fact based information 1

 Switzerland's score has increased notably since January, as the country has started to get control of high case and death rates.